ericbenwa/ballpark-deal/_pages/privacy-policy.md

 ---

 **Last updated**
-February 9 2020
+January 26 2022

 # Privacy Policy
-Eric Benoit built the Rental Calculator for Cashflow app as an Open Source app.
 This SERVICE is provided by Eric Benoit at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.